(Guest post from Donna Merrill Updated 5/23/2022)

 How about you?

-So, find a topic you really like, make sure there are plenty of products and services within that micro-niche, and you’re in a sweet place 🙂
+Find a topic you really like, make sure there are plenty of products and services within that micro-niche, and you’re in a sweet place. 🙂

 Take the next giant step forward.